 Congratulations!
 I am sure you are really excited about the new computer.
-Unless it is laptop_Win7a netbook, the computer will have Windows 7 installed.
+Unless it is a netbook, the computer will have Windows 7 installed.
 Although Windows 7 has many security features, there are still steps needed in order to protect your new computer.

 I recommend the following steps before you go online,